123456abcdef/sc-assets-download/README.md

 ## Update
 With every game or asset update the content hashes and version numbers defined in the Python script will change.
-To update these fields yourself download the apk manually.
+To update these fields yourself download the APK manually.
-You can find a `contentHash`, `majorVersion`, and `build` in the `fingerprint.json` inside the game's APK.
+You can look up the `contentHash`, `majorVersion`, and `build` in the `fingerprint.json` inside the game's APK.
 Download the APK and find the file in the following directory `<path-to-apk>/assets`.
-You can find the needed values at the end.
+The needed values are listed at the end.
 ```
 {
   "files": [